-There are still two mainstream versions of Windows 10 to choose from, Windows 10 Home & Windows 10 Professional.
+There are still two mainstream versions of Windows, irrespective of whether you choose Windows 10 or 11, to choose from, Windows Home & Windows Professional.

 The Home edition is the ideal starting point for nearly all users, it's the Windows we know and love and you can install games, office and all the usual software on it without issue.